kokkkkk/learn_Typescript/readme.md

 ## GettingStarted
-Demonstrate different component in Typescript
+Demonstrate different components in Typescript

 ## ts-api-reactor
 Working with traffic data in TypeScript, retrive traffic data using API